Best of ·

 Mic quality matters more than driver size

 A good noise-cancelling mic is the single biggest comfort upgrade in team voice chat.
 Cheap mics pick up keyboard chatter, fan noise, and breathing, and your teammates hear it all.
-The BlackShark V2 Pro HyperClear mic, SteelSeries ClearCast Gen 2 (on the Nova 5 and Nova Pro), and Razer HyperClear on the higher BlackShark tiers are all studio-grade gaming mics.
+The BlackShark V3 Pro HyperClear mic, SteelSeries ClearCast Gen 2 on the Nova Pro, and the detachable noise-cancelling mic on the HyperX Cloud Alpha Wireless are all studio-grade gaming mics.
 Below £60, mics are flip-down fixed booms with basic suppression at best.

 Surround sound (Dolby Atmos, DTS:X, Tempest 3D)